trueseason/aws-parameterstore-reader/README.md

 This repository is a sample of AWS Parameter Store Config Reader, originally from aws-parameterstore-json-reader with some improvements.

+aws-adk has been moved to dev-dependencies for smaller size of output package.
+Please add it to your dependencies if required.

 ## dependencies
 aws-sdk